-Micon has classified the mineral resource estimate of the Candelones Project as being entirely in the inferred category.
+Micon has classified the underground mineral resource estimates for the Candelones Extension deposit as being entirely in the inferred category.

-Based on the parameters outlined the mineral resource statement for the Candelones Project is summarized in Table 18.2.
+The underground mineral resource statement for the Candelones Extension deposit is summarized in Table 18.4, as of February 24, 2015.